 When will I receive my funding?

-After you have completed enrolment and become a fully registered student your ﬁrst payment will be released from the start date of your course.
+After you have completed enrolment and become a fully registered student, your ﬁrst payment will be released.
 It can take up to ﬁve working days for payment to arrive in your account, or longer, if you applied for funding late.
-But remember, this will only be paid if your application is approved, all checks have been completed by Student Finance and your course has commenced.
+But remember, this will only be paid if your application is approved and all checks have been completed by Student Finance.

-If you have met the criteria for the High Achievers Scholarship you will be notified in June.
-The scholarship is paid in two instalments of £500 and these payments are expected to be made at the end of October and February.
+If you have met the criteria for the High Achievers Scholarship, you will be notified by email.
+The scholarship is paid in two instalments of £500 and these payments are expected to be made at the end of February and June.
 Please visit the scholarships website for more information.